The Wire

 Sometimes, a foil balloon can sit among the power lines and not cause a fault or outage.
 But when a line technician tries to remove it, the balloon could move and short out the circuit.
 In some instances, the same balloon can trip a circuit over and over again.

-• Keep the balloons tethered at all times and attached to a weight so they don’t float away.
+• Keep balloons tethered at all times and attached to a weight so they don’t float away.

 Leave a Comment